top of page

 Sylvia Rose

 Underworld goddess Lelwani of the Bronze Age Hittites (c.
 1600-1180 BCE) originates as a male god, called 'lord' and 'king'.
-He's a god of the Hattians, who were invaded by Hittites in Anatolia, today's Turkey.
-He became a woman for political reasons.
+He's a god of the Hatti, who are assimilated by Hittites in Anatolia.
+He becomes a woman for political reasons.

 woman in red